2025-26 Academic Catalog

 Application of mechanical principles and concepts to human movement; emphasis on analysis of techniques employed in sports.
 Prerequisite(s): KINES 2050; KINES 3151; or equivalents.
 (Variable)

-Process of scientific inquiry into exercise physiology and the identification of basic principles to be applied for maximum performance without injury.
+Process of scientific inquiry into exercise physiology and assessment and interpretation of fitness assessment.
 Prerequisite(s): KINES 3153; KINES 3155/5155 or equivalent; BIOL 3101 or equivalent; BIOL 3102 or equivalent.
 (Variable)

-Study and application of research findings to motor learning and the variables which influence it.
+Study and application of research findings to motor learning and development, and the variables which influence it.
 (Variable)

 KINES 6272.
 Principles of Sport Administration — 3 hrs.